bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ~~~

 The AS validates that the token presented is associated with the management
-URL, that the AS issued the token to the given client, and that
+URL, that the AS issued the token to the given RC, and that
 the presented key is appropriate to the token.
 The access token MAY be
 expired, and in such cases the AS SHOULD honor the rotation request to
 the token management URL.
 The AS MAY store different lifetimes for